keepcalmshithappens/AoC/README.md

+# Description
-First time trying out Advent of Code!
+My first time trying out Advent of Code in 2022.